PDLT-University-of-York/test-split-site/docs/panopto/embed-panopto-ultra.md

 !!!
 Summary

-    - Embed video content in a Blackboard Ultra Course
+ Embed Panopto video content into a Course Content area or Document in Blackboard Ultra.
-    - Re-use media that you have made in previous years

 <!--### Video Steps